 - Site Map/RSS Feeds

-The Perfect Desktop - Debian Etch (Debian 4.0)
+The Perfect Desktop - PCLinuxOS 2007

-With the release of Microsoft's new Windows operating system (Vista), more and more people are looking for alternatives to Windows for various reasons.
-In this tutorial I will show people who are willing to switch to Linux how they can set up a Linux desktop (Debian Etch in this article) that fully replaces their Windows desktop, i.e. that has all software that people need to do the things they do on their Windows desktops.
-The advantages are clear: you get a secure system without DRM restrictions that runs also on older hardware, and the best thing is: all software comes free of charge.
+This tutorial shows how you can set up a PCLinuxOS 2007 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
+The advantages are clear: you get a secure system without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.
 I found that PCLinuxOS is really easy to install and use, and it's a real alternative.

-How To Install VMware Server On Debian 4.0 (Etch)
+How To Install VMware Server On A CentOS 5.0 Desktop

-This tutorial provides step-by-step instructions about how to install the free VMware Server (version 1.0.2) on a Debian Etch system.
+This tutorial provides step-by-step instructions on how to install VMware Server on a CentOS 5.0 desktop system.
 With VMware Server you can create and run guest operating systems ("virtual machines") such as Linux, Windows, FreeBSD, etc. under a host operating system.
 This has the benefit that you can run multiple operating systems on the same hardware which saves a lot of money, and you can move virtual machines from one VMware Server to the next one (or to a system that has the VMware Player which is also free).
-In this article we use Debian Etch (4.0) as the host operating system.

 This how-to will guide you through the entire process of setting up a secure website using SSL and digital certificates.
 This guide assumes that you have already a fully functional (and configured) server running Apache, BIND, and OpenSSL.
 Just as a side note, this guide was written based on a Fedora Core 6 distribution, but should be the same for most other distros out there.